 Ensure that you don't have any Direct Monitoring/Low Latency Monitoring enabled and that this output is set to full-scale (not controlled by the software volume dial).
-In Scarlett/Saffire Mix Control this is accomplished by right-clicking the box on the right side corresponding to that output to turn it grey.
+In Scarlett/Saffire Mix Control this is accomplished by holding shift & clicking the box on the right side corresponding to that output to turn it grey.

 In Focusrite Control, this setting is defined on the Device Settings page.

 Connect this output to your re-amp box to take the signal from 'balanced line' to 'unbalanced instrument' level (the level your amplifier is designed for), then connect the output of the re-amp box to your guitar amplifier.

 Position a microphone to record the amplifier and connect this to an available input on your interface (screenshots use input 1 as the example).

 Finally, in the DAW, create a new track with the correct input assigned.
 Ensure that this track is sent to your speaker output and NOT to the output that's connected to your amp via the re-amp box to avoid a feedback loop.

 Now press record on this track - the dry signal should be sent through a line output on your interface, through the re-amp box and into the amp, which will then be recorded by the microphone onto your new track.

 There are some helpful tutorials showing how to record both a dry and re-amped signal at the same time in this video series featuring a Clarett 2Pre: https://www.youtube.com/playlist?list=PLvKUXEQ5tcx50JjCGJTrpt-NTREZHCpbs